The budget in EU projects consists of direct and indirect costs.

 Indirect costs, also called overheads, on the other hand, are all those eligible costs that cannot be identified and calculated by the beneficiary as being directly attributed to each project.
 Overheads comprise costs connected with infrastructures and the general operation of the organisation such as hiring or depreciation of buildings and plant, water/gas/electricity, maintenance, insurance, supplies and petty office equipment, communication and connection costs, postage, etc., and costs connected with horizontal services such as administrative and financial management, human resources, training, legal advice, documentation, etc.

 In H2020, the indirect costs are calculated on the basis of a 25% flat-rate of the total direct eligible costs, excluding direct elgible costs for subcontracting and financial support to third parties.

 |More information about the budget of EU projects, including the use of the overheads at CERN is described in the following note.|

-Please refer to the EU projects FINancial Management for guidance, examples and templates.
+Please refer to the External Funding Group for guidance, examples and templates.